Pope Gregory XIV: Papal election

 After the death of Pope Urban VII on 27 September 1590, the Spanish ambassador Olivares presented the conclave a list of the seven cardinals who would be acceptable to his master Philip II of Spain.
-On 5 December 1590, after two months of deadlock, Sfondrati, one of Philip II's seven candidates but who had not aspired to the office, was elected pope.
+On 5 December 1590, after two months of deadlock, Sfondrati, who was on Philip II's list but had not aspired to the office, was elected pope.
 Cardinal Alessandro Peretti di Montalto came to Sfondrati's cell to inform him that the Sacred College had agreed on his election and found him kneeling in prayer before a crucifix.

 On the day after he was elected Pope, Gregory XIV burst into tears and said to the cardinals: "God forgive you!
 What have you done?"
 In his bull of 21 March 1591, Cogit nos, he forbade under pain of excommunication all betting concerning the election of a Pope, the duration of a pontificate, or the creation of new cardinals.